 An Update on the Too’noopahs (Turtle) Wetu, April 2024

 Some of you may have noticed construction taking place on the Too’noopahs (Turtle) Wetu near the Nature Trails and Kelley Chapel in Yarmouth Port.
 For the Wampanoag people, a wetu is a sacred structure.
 It is a home and the heart of family life.
 Due to the intensive labor in both harvesting materials and building this structure, it is an expensive and time-consuming project.
 Modern society and the constant clearing and privatization of land have made it more and more difficult to source the needed materials.
 With a lack of funds for continued maintenance and a struggle to obtain the needed materials, the structure remained unfinished and we could no longer call it a wetu - a home - in good faith.
 However, we feel it is important to solidify the space as a location to share culture and history of local indigenous people, by our people.
-We have decided to repurpose the materials and turn the Too’noopahs Wetu into a shade arbor/pavilion where our community can continue to gather together.
+We have decided to repurpose the materials and turn the Too’noopahs Wetu into a Turtle Arbor where our community can continue to gather together.

 We are grateful for those who have supported us and been a part of this project from the beginning.